pierrelasse/MinecraftAssetsExporter/README.md

 # MinecraftAssetsExporter

-This tool made in python lets you export the normally inaccessible to a folder.
+This tool made in python lets you extract files normally inaccessable to humans.<br />
+The program should work on all operating systems that have python installed.

 This contains (for newest mc versions):
  * Icons